 PhD Committee Members noting the committee chair and GSR

 The deadline for Biostatistics Events Calendar announcements is 12:00 PM on Thursday of the week prior to the actual week of your exam.

 - Please note: The public is welcome to attend the open part of your examination.
 Usually there is time for questions from the general audience.
 Then the committee asks everyone and continues the examination in a closed session with only the committee and the examinee.

 - On the day of your Final Exam be sure to bring your warrant to the exam as well as the Grad School Reading Committee Approval Form.
 At the end of your Final Exam, have your committee members sign the warrant, doublecheck to make sure that all information is noted on the warrant and then have one of the committee members send/deliver the signed warrant to the GPA.

-- To graduate you must meet the Graduate School requirements AND ensure that the GPA receives:
+- To graduate you must meet the Graduate School requirements AND ensure that the GPA receives the following items: